pinax/pinax-stripe-light/docs/reference/actions.md

     will be used
 - coupon: if provided, a coupon to apply towards the subscription

-Returns: the data representing the subscription object that was created
+Returns: the `pinax.stripe.models.Subscription` object that was created

 #### pinax.stripe.actions.subscriptions.has_active_subscription